lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

 +++

 For this release we have set the goal to create the basic debug infrastructure for lowRISC.
-Before we go into the details, we want to give you an overview about where we are heading with the debug infrastructure.
+Before going into the details, we want to give you an overview about where we are heading with the debug infrastructure.
 Essentially, there are two methods to debug a
 processor: